Libereau/Revshell_generator/Readme.txt

 - -p or --port-local : specify the local port you want the server to connect to
 - -s or --shell : spectify the type of reverse shell you want to generate

-The script will echo in the terminal the rev shell, or will generate a php file where you called the script
+The script will echo in the terminal the rev shell, or will generate a php file where you called the script.

 It is based on the ressources of :
 - https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php